THE HISTORY OF NAAAHP

 Developing an undergraduate educational environment that promotes scholarship, knowledge, and an appreciation of African-American culture as a mirror for understanding other great world cultures.

 These goals further emphasized the need for empathetic responsiveness on the part of these constituents, who through inspiration from this organization were encouraged to serve as catalysts for instigating a better way of life in their communities, the nation, and the world.
 The inaugural meeting for the newly established organization was held at Morehouse College, Atlanta, GA in October 1991.
 The NAAAHP Annual National Conference is the organization’s premier activity.
 It takes place in the fall of each year for approximately three days.

 The honors directors from each affiliated school meet periodically, at least four times each year, to plan and execute activities geared at hosting a successful conference.
 The Annual Conference is hosted in various cities across the United States where an affiliated school is located.
 The NAAAHP Annual Conference is funded through donations and dues paid by affiliated institutions and students at affiliated schools.
 The conference is an opportunity for students from NAAAHP affiliated schools around the country to gather for networking, academic competitions, scholarly research presentations, community service, and educational/ professional enrichment opportunities.

-Some of the featured activities that take place at the NAAAHP Annual Conference have included the following:
+The main feature of the conference is student research both oral and poster board presentations.
+Other activities that take place at the NAAAHP Annual Conference have included the following: